elefher/fastapi-uv-workspaces-template/packages/crawler/README.md

 # 🕷️ Crawler Package

-A powerful and efficient web crawler service built with FastAPI and GraphQL.
+A web crawler service built with FastAPI and GraphQL.

 ## 🚀 Features